Q/A: HIV Window Period, Testing, PEP, and Acute Infection

 |When acute infection is suspected, an HIV RNA assay should always be requested in conjunction with an HIV screening test.|

 Why is it so important to diagnose HIV infection during the acute phase?
 In most infected persons, HIV viral load increases quickly after exposure, peaks at about 3 weeks post exposure, and then declines over the next several months.
 An HIV-infected person is most infectious during this acute phase because of the high viral load.
-The NYSDOH AIDS Institute clinical guideline on Diagnosis and Management of Acute HIV Infection recommends ART for all patients diagnosed with HIV infection.
+The NYSDOH AIDS Institute Diagnosis and Management of Acute HIV Guideline recommends ART for all patients diagnosed with HIV infection.

 How can I locate an experienced HIV care provider?
 The CEI line, which is available through the NYSDOH Clinical Education Initiative, provides access to providers with experience in acute HIV infection: 866-637-2342.